mattleibow/CloudyCrashReporting/README.md

    the level of support for native exceptions.
 However, the docs and SDK do indicate that this is supported.
 7. <a name="n7"></a> **[Firebase Crashlytics]** There is no official .NET MAUI SDK, but there is a community plugin for Android and iOS: https://github.com/TobiasBuchholz/Plugin.Firebase
+8. <a name="n8"></a> **[Raygun]** There is no explicit native Tizen SDK, however the .NET SDK does have support for all .NET frameworks, which includes the Tizen .NET SDK.
+9. <a name="n9"></a> **[Raygun]** The docs state native crash reporting and there is some for Android, however iOS does does not seem to do anything: https://github.com/MindscapeHQ/raygun4maui/issues/13

 ## Types of Crashes & Exceptions